 Bobcats return 103 receptions, 1,450 yards and 14 touchdowns from last year's unit

-Dwayne Dixon begins his eighth season at Ohio this fall.
+Dwayne Dixon begins his ninth season at Ohio this fall.
 He joined the Bobcats in June of 2007 after he spent two seasons as the wide receivers coach at NC State.

 Since arriving in Athens, Dixon, an 18-year coaching veteran, has coached two wide receivers that have been selected in the NFL Draft over the last five years in Taylor Price (2010) and LaVon Brazill (2012).
 Price was selected in the third round by the New England Patriots, while Brazill was picked in the sixth round by the Indianapolis Colts.